How does March Madness Betting Work

-Each of our favorite sportsbooks (we’ll get to them) will start listing moneylines, point spreads and over/under totals as soon as the field and first-round pairings are revealed for each March Madness game.
+Each of our favorite sportsbooks (we’ll get to them in a sec) will start listing moneylines, point spreads and over/under totals as soon as the field and first-round pairings are revealed for each March Madness game.
 There will be 67 games (counting the First Four) that you can bet on March Madness.

-The sportsbooks will also have future bets posted, where you can pick the winner of March Madness before and during the tournament.
-For the Final Four and NCAA Final, the sportsbooks will offer a deep well of prop bets on team and individual player performances.
+The sportsbooks will also post future bet markets, where you can pick the winner of March Madness before and during the tournament.
+The sportsbooks will offer a deep well of prop bets on team and individual player performances for the Final Four and NCAA Final.

-Since it’s tournament play, there is only one day for teams to rest between the first and second round and in between the third round (called the Sweet 16) and fourth round (the Elite Eight).
-So the NCAA March Madness odds come out quick.
-You’ll want to be on your game before going on your March Madness betting journey!
+Since it’s tournament play, there is only one day for teams to rest between the first and second rounds and in between the third round (called the Sweet 16) and fourth round (the Elite Eight).
+That means NCAA March Madness odds come out quickly, so get your bets in early!

 March Madness Betting Odds

-These are the type of markets that will be offered by most basketball betting sites.
-You may want to stick with one of the traditional ones if you’re just starting out, but if you’re a deep fan and know everything about one school or one player, feel free to dig into a prop bet.
+These are the type of markets that most basketball betting sites will offer You may want to stick with one of the traditional ones if you’re just starting out, but if you’re an avid fan and know everything about one school or one player, feel free to dig into a prop bet.

 Most Popular

-The easiest to bet on March Madness is called the moneyline.
+The most common bet on March Madness is called the moneyline.
 This is a straight-up bet on what team you think will win the March Madness game.
-The March Madness betting sites will analyze the match-ups, the players, the coaches, the past history between the teams and come up with a favorite (the team expected to win) and the underdog (the team expected to lose).
+The March Madness betting sites will analyze the match-ups, the players, the coaches, and the past history between the teams to come up with a favorite (the team expected to win) and the underdog (the team expected to lose).

 They will then post odds on those teams winning.
 If you bet on the moneyline, it means you’re not giving any points via the point spread, you’re just picking what team you think will win.
 The favorite will have a lower payout than the underdog.